+Dear Parent/Guardian,

-Dear Parent, I am excited about the opportunity to work w (OT) goals. with your child on addressing their occupational therapy strategies or suggestions on activities you car er in the success of the child.
-At times, I will send home in implement to help with the reinforcement of the skills y (OT).
-If you should have any questions about any of the contact me. school on,, and at the school on my assigned days or via email at In closing I want to invite you to observe you time during the year. ir child in their occupational therapy (OT) session at any Once again, welcome to the new School Year for your child. r.
-Let's work together to make this a productive school yea Sincerely, Name and Credentials Date DC DOH License Number DC Government Email Address
+I am excited about the opportunity to work with your child on addressing their occupational therapy (OT)/physical therapy (PT) goals.

+As a parent, you also serve as a crucial partner in the success of the child.
+At times, I will send home strategies or suggestions on activities you can implement to help with the reinforcement of the skills he/she is working on in occupational therapy (OT)/physical therapy (PT).
+If you have any questions about any of the activities sent home, please contact me.

+I am the new provider assigned to You can reach me by phore · , , In closing, I invite you to observe your chil session during the year. ld in their occupational th erapy (OT)/physical therapy (PT) Once again, welcome to the new School Y for your child. 'ear.
+Let's work together t o make this a productive school year Sincerely, Name and Credentials Date DC DOH License Number DC Government Email Address